MetaMask/api-specs/README.md

 JSON-RPC API provided by MetaMask.

-MetaMask dapp developers lack a formal RPC specification.
-This attempts to document which methods MetaMask supports in a way that's versionable, human- and machine-readable.
-It will improve the accuracy of documentation, API, and clients.
+Previously, MetaMask dapp developers lacked a formal RPC specification.
+This repository contains a specification that documents which methods MetaMask supports in a way that's versionable, human-readable, and machine-readable.
+This spec improves the accuracy of documentation, API, and clients.

 MetaMask's effectiveness as an enterprise-grade application platform depends on its ability to provide a reliable and predictable developer experience.